 This is a professional course and includes a large amount of material to learn; therefore, we must maintain a reasonably rapid pace during the semester.
-Despite this, please remember that you are encouraged to ask questions or seek out help during the semester.
+Despite this, please remember that you are encouraged to ask guestions or seek out help during the semester.
 Make sure to become acquainted with your classmates and form study groups.
 You will be surprised how much this effort will help you.

 We all want you to succeed in this course!
-To be successful, you must complete the readings, discussion posts, assignments, quizzes, ask questions, and seek help when necessary.
-Your course instructor will be happy to provide extra help to students via email, phone, or in-person meetings at the DMS office.
+To be successful, you must complete the readings, discussion posts, assignments, guizzes, ask guestions, and seek help when necessary.
+I will be happy to provide extra help to students via email, phone, or in-person meetings at my office.
 Please remember, it is your effort, your time, and your determination that make the difference between failure and success.